Teen Travel Network

 DOES IT COST TO BE A TTN FELLOW?

-The standard Fellowship Fee is $500 and it covers the expense of the custom curriculum in your area of concentration, any awards earned upon completion of your Fellowship, and a detailed final project review by the Fellowship Committee (if desired).
+The standard Fellowship Fee is $500 and it covers the expense of the custom curriculum in your area of concentration, any awards earned upon completion of your Fellowship, and a detailed final project review by the Fellowship Committee.

 Think of it like paying a lab fee for a college class, or paying for a textbook to complete an academic course in school.
 We have built a quality curriculum for our Fellowships and the cost reflects that quality and time investment of our specialists.